paolobonora/RePIM-LOD/README.md

 available.

 In order to represent this structured knowledge, a set of formal ontologies was integrated within the [RePIM Semantic Model](./Ontologies/RePIM.owl) (RePIM SM).
-This introduces some domain specific concepts (such as the “incipit” as the key to identify works) and several specializations of properties from those defined by the two reference ontologies where a more specific semantics was required.
+This introduces some domain specific concepts (such as the “Incipit” class as the key to identify works) and several specializations of properties from those defined by the two reference ontologies where a more specific semantics was required.
 The RePIM SM is an extension of the CIDOC CRM and FRBRoo.
 It has been developed to better represent domain-specific concepts while maintaining full alignment with them.